ABCA Flood Warning Issued

-Forecast of strong winds and high waves over the next several days may cause flooding and erosion problems along the Lake Huron shoreline.
+Forecast strong winds with gusts exceeding 70km/hr may result in flooding and erosion problems along the Lake Huron shoreline

-Residents and municipal officials are reminded to stay well back from breaking waves, and to also stay away from top-of-bluff areas during and after the storm, in case there has been any movement of the lake bank.
+In addition to flooding of low-lying coastal areas, continued erosion of the lakeshore bluff is likely.
+Residents and municipal officials are reminded to stay well back from breaking waves, and also to stay away from top-of-bluff areas during and after the storm, in case there has been any movement of the lake bank.
 It is important to remember that there may be a delay between erosion at the toe (bottom) of the bluff and subsequent bluff failure.

-This message will remain in effect until 9:00 a.m. on Monday, January 20, 2020, unless local conditions warrant further updates.
-Maitland Conservation will continue to monitor watershed conditions and provide an update if required.
+This message will remain in effect until 9:00 a.m. on Monday, March 2, 2020, unless local conditions warrant further updates.
+The Ausable Bayfield Conservation Authority (ABCA) will continue to monitor watershed conditions and will provide an update if required.